ceritium/activerecord-preload_query/README.md

 end
 ```

-The method to be preloaded must return an enumerable and each element must respond to `id` and the same method name as you can see in the example.
+The method to be preloaded must return an enumerable.
+Each element must respond to the primary_key of the class and the same method name.

 ## Installation